PCS is more common in women. It is also more common in older adults.

 - Loss of memory of the event

-Anxiety, trouble with thinking, and noise sensitivity that lasts a few days after the injury may also raise your risk.
+Anxiety, trouble with thinking, and noise sensitivity that lasts a few days after the injury may also raise the risk.

 Not everyone with PCS feels the same.
-You may have:
+A person may have:

 - Lack of energy